What are war crimes — and could Russia be committing them in Ukraine?

-Ukrainian President Volodymyr Zelensky on Monday described Russia’s artillery assault on Kharkiv, Ukraine’s second-largest city, as a “war crime,” and called for an international tribunal to step in.
+Ukrainian President Volodymyr Zelensky earlier this week described Russia’s artillery assault on Kharkiv, Ukraine’s second-largest city, as a “war crime,” and called for an international tribunal to step in.

 Western officials, including British Prime Minister Boris Johnson, have leveled similar accusations.
-President Biden, though, said Wednesday that “it’s too early to say” Russian President Vladimir Putin is a war criminal.
+President Biden, though, said Wednesday that “it’s too early to say” if Russian President Vladimir Putin is a war criminal.

 Putin told French President Emmanuel Macron in a phone call on Thursday that Russian forces are doing “everything possible to preserve the lives of civilians,” according to a Kremlin readout.